Iwamgad/alx-higher_level_programming/0x11-python-network_1/README.md

 8. A Python script that takes in a URL, sends a request to the URL and displays the body of the response
 9. A Python script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter
 10. A Python script that takes your GitHub credentials (username and password) and uses the GitHub API to display your id
-11. A Python script that takes 2 arguments in order to solve this challenge.
+11. A Python script that 10 commits (from the most recent to oldest) of the repository it takes 2 arguments in order to solve this challenge

     - The first argument will be the repository name
     - The second argument will be the owner name